BruttherJOE/JESSICA-SOAR/Arduino to move jessica/XBOX CONTROLLER TO RPI.md

 -------------------------------------
 we then start the joy node. this node needs to be running or else the arm cannot be moving.
+do
 `rosrun joy joy_node`

 ### to view output logs from joynode